Arronk/My-Coding-Journey/log.md

 on gitter with their code.
 I also realised tonight even though I could copy the elements of this particular website again I still have a lot of trouble doing something on my own from scratch.
 I have to get better at designing the layout and framework of the page.

+## Day 57: 05.06.2018

+### Progress: Progressed through part of the final responsive section of the Natours Project

+Watched a few Cybrary vids which I'm starting to just think is a waste of time and then jumped into the final responsive section of the Natours project.
+Jonas always makes it look so easy and I guess it is if you know what you are doing, where to change and styling to do to change it.
+I guess that all comes with time.
+Still really enjoying the course but this responsive section is not as enjoyable creating the features.